dnp3/opendnp3-guide/docs/index.md

 ### Important Links

-* [Project Homepage](https://www.automatak.com/opendnp3) - The official project homepage has older documentation links and other items.
+* [Project Homepage](https://dnp3.github.io) - The official project homepage.

-* [Github Repository](https://www.github.com/automatak/dnp3) - You'll find the tagged releases here as well as the development branches.
+* [Github Repository](https://www.github.com/dnp3/opendnp3) - You'll find the tagged releases here as well as the development branches.

-* [Google Group](http://groups.google.com/group/automatak-dnp3) - Post questions and receive updates.
+* [Google Group](https://groups.google.com/group/automatak-dnp3) - Post questions and receive updates.
 Help there is provided on a "as time permits" basis.

-* [DNP Users Group](http://www.dnp.org) - The official DNP user group.
+* [DNP Users Group](https://www.dnp.org) - The official DNP user group.
 Your organization should join and get a copy of the standard.

 ### Support options